Rethinking Patch-First Approach: Effective Strategies for Securing Your Business Technology

 A substantially high percentage of potential issues that can be addressed to an acceptable level are fixable before patching becomes necessary.

-Due to no international definition of a patch, a patch may be used to automate configuration to address an oversight that could leave a product vulnerable on initial deployment.
-However, often this vulnerability will not be obvious to the user.
+Because there is no international definition of a patch, one may be used to automate configuration to address an oversight that could leave a product vulnerable on initial deployment.
+However, this vulnerability may not be obvious to the user.
 Additionally, self-configuration allows the technology owner to ensure no unintended impact on operations.
 If the required skills are not available, this can be done with the help of a non-OEM entity, such as a third-party software maintenance (TPSM) provider.

 Instead of considering every possible variable when problems arise, a software megavendor’s default goal is volume.
 After all, remediating the issue for the broadest number of users possible (with the least amount of impact) makes business sense when a software vendor serves huge tracts of customers.